In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 The Palma City Sightseeing Bus is also running on Christmas Day, as well as throughout the festive period.

-In my opinion, the best time to visit Mallorca over Christmas is BEFORE Christmas itself, and then on the run-up to Three Kings’ Day on the 6th January, as Palma is bustling and the atmosphere around the island is fantastic.
+In my opinion, the best time to visit Mallorca over Christmas is BEFORE Christmas itself, and then on the run-up to Three Kings’ Day on the 6th of January, as Palma is bustling and the atmosphere around the island is fantastic.

 Christmas in Mallorca – what’s it like?